eswidler/ArtHistory/README.md

 <b>Running the Program:</b>

 To run the application on your machine, just clone the git project, navigate to the src folder, and run the command “python art_history.py”.
+By default, it runs on port 8888.
 It's dependent on urlparse, urllib, and tornado.
 Make sure you have those installed.

 <b>Updating the Database:</b>